ihicahuaca.

 Principal English Translation:

-the chirp of a bird (see Molina)
+to warble, to chirp (speaking of a bird) (see Molina)

 Orthographic Variants: